GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ### Planning to use the API?

 Planning to use Badging API on your site?
-Your public support helps us to prioritize features, and shows other browser vendors how critical it is to support them.
+Your public support helps the Chrome team to prioritize features, and shows other browser vendors how critical it is to support them.

 * Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) tagged with `#badgingapi` and let us know where and how you're using it.